davidcelis/inflections/README.markdown

 ### Ruby on Rails

 If you're using Rails, you're done.
 The default inflections defined in ActiveSupport will be overwritten, and you can continue to define your own special cases in `config/intializers/inflections.rb`.
-I18n's default locale (set in `config/application.rb` will determine which inflections are loaded)
+I18n's default locale (set in `config/application.rb`) will determine which inflections are loaded.

 ### Otherwise